itsmebabysmiley/karkarapp/README.md

   </p>
 </p>

+## THIS IS ONLY UI.
+THERE IS NO BACKEND HERE.
+IF YOU WANT BACKEND, CONSIDER DONATE AND CONTACT ME.

 ## Dependencies

 - provider(https://pub.dev/packages/provider)
 - flutter_rating_bar(https://pub.dev/packages/flutter_rating_bar)
 - cupertino_icons(https://pub.dev/packages/cupertino_icons)

+## Screens

 KarKar App has 5 screen for now (Mar 13, 2022).
 1. Welcome screen